itzi-vignesh/nm-projects-speech-recognition/nm-unit4/CONTRIBUTING.md

-# Contributing to Call Clarity
+# Contributing to Accent-Aware Speech Recognition System

 We love your input!
-We want to make contributing to Call Clarity as easy and transparent as possible, whether it's:
+We want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code